Vizzuality/roadless-microservice/README.md

 1. Ensure Docker is installed.
 1. Ensure the .env file is present contains the EE_PRIVATE_KEY and EE_USER environment variables.
 1. Ensure the `start.sh` script can be executed (`chmod +x start.sh`).
-1. Execute the start script with a flag indicating if this is a development or production environment: e.g.
+1. Execute the start script with a flag indicating if this is a development or production environment, or a test: e.g.
+   - `./start.sh test`
    - `./start.sh develop`
    - `./start.sh depoly`